Skip to content

 It opened my eyes when I realized I can turn that problem into something worthy to share with other researchers, so instead of an obstacle it becomes a “finding” of sorts.
 (But it still needs to be tackled, of course!)

-1. EVERYTHING IS EDITABLE (ACCEPT NOTHING WITHOUT EDITING IT!)
+6. SEEING EVERYTHING AS EDITABLE (ACCEPT NOTHING WITHOUT EDITING IT!)

 I realized I didn’t instruct you properly on how to “edit and comment” papers.
 I want to fix my mistake.